CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances

 \subsubsection{Screwdriver Recovery}

 We set up the recovery task in a screwdriver turning scenario with a precision grasp.
-Screwdriver turning with a precision grasp has been widely studied~\cite{naughton2024respilot, tang2024robotic, yin2025dexteritygen, yang2024multi, kumar2024diffusion}.
+Screwdriver turning with a precision grasp has been widely studied~\cite{naughton2024respilot, tang2024robotic, yang2024multi, kumar2024diffusion}.
 A precision grasp is preferred, as opposed to a power grasp, as the choice of robot-screwdriver contact significantly affects the turning performance, highlighting the importance of contact reasoning.
-Specifically, we follow the setup presented in \cite{yang2024multi} (See Fig.~\ref{fig:screwdriver_setup}), where the index finger contacts the top of the screwdriver, while the thumb and middle finger form an antipodal grasp on the handle.
-To define a desired precision grasp, we specify the desired object configuration $\mathbf{\hat{x}}$ such that the screwdriver is upright with its tip in contact with the supporting table.
-For the desired robot configuration $\mathbf{\hat{q}}$, we maintain the same hand configurations across different screwdrivers, while adjusting the arm configuration accordingly to ensure the index finger rests on top of the screwdriver.
-See the visualization in Fig.~\ref{fig:screwdriver_setup}.
+Specifically, we follow the setup presented in \cite{yang2024multi} (See Fig.~\ref{fig:screwdriver_setup}), where the index finger contacts the top of the screwdriver, while the thumb and middle finger form an antipodal grasp on the handle. \looseness=-1

-To extract the desired task-relevant contact, we compute the finger–object distance in the desired configuration.
-Fingers with a distance below $2~\text{cm}$ are classified as task-relevant contacts, corresponding to the index, middle and thumb finger in contact with the screwdriver.
-The undesired contact is defined as the contact between all other links of the hand with the screwdriver.
-The contact reward $r_{contact}$ returns the number of desired contact points.

 We model the screwdriver as two connected cylinders: one for the handle and one for the shaft.
 OOD screwdrivers have approximately half the length of the ID screwdrivers.